wrsturgeon/robocup-upennalizers/config/README.md

 # Calibrated parameters

+Some of these are manual and require a few seconds of work per year (when rules change).

 Apart from the main game executable, there will also be executables that run a game-like exploration environment